holgerjs/documentation/Access_Azure_Linux_VM_with_PuTTY.md

 ![Connect through PuTTY](images/putty_03.png)

-Once that is done, the conection will be authenticated.
+Once that is done, the connection will be authenticated.

 ![Connect through PuTTY](images/putty_04.png)